On the energy efficiency of sparse matrix computations on multi-GPU clusters: Results and Comparisons

-\subsection{SpMV Operation}
+\subsubsection{SpMV Operation}

 We begin by analyzing the performance behavior of the SpMV operation under both strong and weak scalability scenarios.For the single-GPU case, the problem size is set to $405^3$ DOFs for the 7-point stencil and $260^3$ DOFs for the 27-point stencil, corresponding to the largest dimensions that fully saturate the available GPU memory.
 All performance measurements reported in the figures represent averages over five independent runs, with each run consisting of 100 repetitions of the SpMV computation.
+All plots include 95\% confidence intervals, shown as black vertical lines.

 Figure~\ref{fig:spmv_time} shows the execution times of the SpMV computation, comparing the \texttt{BootCMatchGX} and Ginkgo implementations.
 Across all tested scenarios, \texttt{BootCMatchGX} consistently outperforms Ginkgo, with notably lower execution times.
 The performance gap is especially pronounced in the weak scalability cases.
 These results suggest a potential advantage for \texttt{BootCMatchGX} in terms of both performance and energy efficiency for very large-scale computations.